fairtale5/Karmie/docs/core/architecture/database.md

 #### Notes
 - Each document represents one user's reputation in one tag
 - Reputation calculations are tag-specific
-- Votes are grouped by month for efficient decay calculation
 - Cached scores are updated only when needed
 - Other tags' reputations remain untouched during updates